-The E-value of the match of a sequence in a database to a group of motifs is defined as the expected number of sequences in a random database of the same size that would match the motifs as well as the sequence does and is equal to the combined p-value of the sequence times the number of sequences in the database.
+The E-value of the match of a sequence in a sequence file to a group of motifs is defined as the expected number of sequences in a random sequence file of the same size that would match the motifs as well as the sequence does and is equal to the combined p-value of the sequence times the number of sequences in the sequence file.

 MAST lists the names and part of the descriptive text of all sequences whose E-value is less than E. Sequences shorter than one or more of the motifs are skipped.
 The sequences are sorted by increasing E-value.
 The value of E is set to 10 for the WEB server but is user-selectable in the downloadable version of MAST.

 Motif diagrams show the order and spacing of non-overlapping matches to the motifs in each high-scoring sequence.
 Motif occurrences are determined based on the position p-value of matches to the motif.
 Strong matches (p-value < mt) are shown in square brackets (`[ ]'), weak matches (mt < p-value < mt * 10) are shown in angle brackets (`< >') and the length of non-motif sequence ("spacer") is shown between hyphens (`-').
 The value of mt is 0.0001 for the WEB server but is user-selectable in the downloadable version of the MEME Suite.
 For example,

 shows an initial spacer of length 27, followed by a strong match to motif 3, a spacer of length 44, a weak match to motif 4 on the positive strand, a spacer of length 99, a strong match to motif 1 on the negative strand and a final non-motif sequence of length 7.